 Kidding Season Essentials - For the Kids

 I wrote this for a new series of monthly topics for the KGBA.
-My Kidding Kit that I take to the barn consists of a small tote with several old towels, a few puppy pads, and a bottle of iodine with a small medicine cup for dipping.
+My Kidding Kit that I take to the barn consists of a small tote with gloves and a small lube, several old towels, a few puppy pads, and a bottle of iodine with a small medicine cup for dipping.
 I leave this on the back porch so the iodine doesn't freeze but where it is ready to go and easy to grab on my way out.
-Updated 1/4/22.
+Updated 1/30/2026

 Kidding season is underway for some breeders and looming for others.
 It is helpful to have a kidding kit that is easy to carry to the barn or shed.
 A simple tote, basket, or bucket can be used to hold a few essential items such as:

-• Iodine and a small container to dip umbilical cords
+Iodine and a small container to dip umbilical cords - use the strong stuff!
+7% is good.
+This helps dry the cords faster

 saved previously from your own herd or purchased.
 Colostrum from your doe can be frozen for about a year or can be stored in the refrigerator up to the three days.
 If purchasing colostrum, be sure to understand that colostrum replacer and colostrum supplements are not the same thing – replacers work if the kid received absolutely no maternal colostrum while supplements are meant to work in addition to maternal colostrum, such as in the event the doe had multiples and the breeder wanted to be sure each kid received an adequate amount.
 I freeze colostrum in a glass jar or make into small batches like below, using a silicone mold I found.
-These are a few ounces each and can be dropped into a wide mouth glass jar for reheating.
+These are a few ounces each and can be dropped into a wide mouth glass jar for reheating in a pan of water.
+Do NOT rely on colostrum pastes - get the GOOD stuff.
+My personal favorite is Land O'Lakes brand.

 Additionally, breeders that are planning to pull kids and bottle-feed might take a towel or blanket-lined tote or basket out to put newborns into.
 This tote might also be helpful if your doe is prone to pawing or if she’s having multiples and the new kid(s) need somewhere safe to wait until their dam is done giving birth.